Commandline Interface (CLI)

 - OLB Docker Playground (web preview shell) — base image:

 ghcr.io/candescent-dev/olb-playground.
-The local compose file incdx-extensibility-apps/playground/webbuilds a small BFF patch on top of this image so widget HTTP calls can reach the host on ports 4010 / 4011. cdx-mock-data-apis— github.com/candescent-dev/cdx-mock-data-apis — mock REST data server (port 4010).
+The local compose file incdx-extensibility-apps/playground/webis configured so widget HTTP calls can reach the host on ports 4010 / 4011. cdx-mock-data-apis— github.com/candescent-dev/cdx-mock-data-apis — mock REST data server (port 4010).
 Used by the chart-widget templates (forge widget create --template data-chart) and any widget that calls alocalhost:4010/...URL via the SDK.cdx-mock-partners— github.com/candescent-dev/cdx-mock-partners — mock partner/vendor server (port 4011).
-Used by Aspect templates that load remote vendor scripts.- OIDC SSO Toolkit — github.com/candescent-dev/oidc-sso-toolkit — local Docker mock IdP for OIDC-authenticated widget/Aspect development (
+Used by Aspect templates and presets that load remote vendor scripts (for exampleengagement-script-loader,iframe-sso).

 Mobile preview prerequisites